Skip to main content

 Requesting a Certificate

-When you install Certify you will be prompted to register with the Certificate Authority who will validate and issue your certificates (e.g. Let's Encrypt).
+When you install Certify you will be prompted to register with the Certificate Authority who will validate your domains and issue your certificates (e.g. Let's Encrypt).
 You should provide a real email address, otherwise they can't contact you if there is a problem with your certificate.

 Quick Start